yaptide/yaptide/README.md

 ### Development

-To maintain code quality, we use yapf and flake8.
-You can run them with.
+To maintain code quality, we use yapf.
-To avoid running them manually we strongly recommend to use pre-commit hooks.
-To install them run:
+To avoid running it manually we strongly recommend to use pre-commit hooks.
+To install it run:

 ```shell
 poetry run pre-commit install